ChrisSc/agentic-patterns/PATTERNS.md

 ### Documentation

-- Each pattern is extensively documentedread the architecture guide
+- Each pattern is extensively documented—read the architecture guide
 - Keep your configuration choices documented for future maintainers
 - Document any custom validation rules or step customizations